-The healthcare and the information technology sector were amongst the largest contributors to outperformance.
-The info. tech sector lagged the S&P 500 Index due to fears about tariff impacts, uncertainty surrounding AI investments, and competition, particularly after the release of the reportedly low-cost DeepSeek R1 Al model from China and our underweight (the sector is our largest underweight) to the sector made the sector a positive contributor to outperformance.
+The information technology sector was the second largest contributor to outperformance.
+The sector lagged the S&P 500 Index due to fears about tariff impacts, uncertainty surrounding

+Al investments, and competition, particularly after the release of the reportedly low-cost DeepSeek R1 Al model from China and our underweight (the sector is our largest underweight) to the sector made the sector a positive contributor to outperformance.
 While the January 27, 2025, market reaction to the DeepSeek Al model was sharp, we see that as a continuation of market concerns regarding the uncertain returns on capital investment for Al which have weighed on the Magnificent 7 and US growth stocks since July 2024.